 When working with mediation or collaborative clients, I consistently ask myself, "Does this client care about how the other party will fare once this separation is final?"
 The answer to this critical question will be the deciding factor on whether or not this case will be a success or a failure.

 Will these individuals win?
-Does winning mean that one party wins and one party loses?
+Does "winning" mean that one party wins and one party loses?
 I think not.
-My definition of "WIN" is as follows:

 In my work with clients, the focus is on making sure that all parties come out of their uncoupling process with as much financial security as possible, and with as much wealth preservation as possible.
 And, most importantly, with a preservation of a relationship that honors the past and meets their future interests.